moondance-labs/tanssi-docs/dapp-developers/integrations/indexers/subsquid/quick-start.md

     ```

     !!! note
-        To try this out on the demo EVM Appchain, you can use the following RPC URL:
+        To try this out on the demo EVM appchain, you can use the following RPC URL:

         ```text
         https://fraa-dancebox-3001-rpc.a.dancebox.tanssi.network